Evolutionary dynamics of any multiplayer game on regular graphs: : Theorem on computation and operators

 \begin{proof} According to the definition of $\langle a_{i|\mathbf{k}}\rangle_j$ in Eq.~(\ref{sieq_<a>}), we have

 which completes the proof. \end{proof} \end{theorem}

 \begin{theorem} The following equation holds:

-Intuitive interpretation: (1) the statistical mean payoff of an $i$-player over all possible neighboring $j$-players found near an $i$-player and all possible neighboring $i'$-players found near an $j$-player, where the $j$-player has at least one $i$-player neighbor and one $i'$-player neighbor, is equivalent to (2) the statistical mean payoff of an $i$-player.
+Intuitive interpretation: (1) the expected accumulated payoff of an $i$-player over all possible neighboring $j$-players found near an $i$-player and all possible neighboring $i'$-players found near an $j$-player, where the $j$-player has at least one $i$-player neighbor and one $i'$-player neighbor, is equivalent to (2) the expected accumulated payoff of an $i$-player.

 \begin{proof} According to Theorem~\ref{theorem_sumpiij_pii}, we have $\langle \pi_i^{\mathbf{k}} \rangle=\sum_{j=1}^n q_{j|i}\langle \pi_{i|j}^{\mathbf{k}_{+i}} \rangle$.
 Furthermore, we calculate

 Applying Eq.~(\ref{sieq_piij+1_to_piij+2}) to Theorem~\ref{theorem_sumpiij_pii}, we obtain $\langle \pi_i^{\mathbf{k}} \rangle=\sum_{j=1}^n \sum_{i'=1}^n q_{i'|j} q_{j|i}\langle \pi_{i|j}^{\mathbf{k}_{+i,+i'}}\rangle$, which completes the proof. \end{proof}